Visiting the GEO600 gravitational-wave detector

 For groups of seven or more, we will arrange a visit for you within our regular working hours.
 The tour takes about 90 minutes and includes an introduction to gravitational waves and the astronomy they allow, as well as a detailed tour of the site and the technology of a gravitational-wave detector.
 Tours are offered in English as well, just ask.

-To visit the central laboratory building, an age of 16 years is required due to laser safety regulations.
+To visit the central laboratory building, an age of 16 years or older is required due to laser safety regulations.

 Individually joining group tours